alexjcalvillo/ConnectHER_Application/README.md

 Out of this request, ConnectHER, a social networking application tailored to InnovateHER, emerged.
 It promotes inclusive interaction while also aligning specific members based on similarities, gathers analytics in a straightforward manner allowing newfound knowledge to better the user experience, and ultimately, makes community resources more easily accessible.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+To see the fully functional site, please visit: [ConnectHER](https://ancient-woodland-73195.herokuapp.com/)

 ## Screen Shot